 Wilkinson is a sociology professor and director of Immigration Research West, a research institute focusing on settlement and the integration of newcomers.
 She is also the editor of the Journal of International Migration and Integration.

 To help others better understand issues of social justice and social inequality, particularly among newcomer and racialized minorities, she teaches related courses such as ethnic relations, Canadian society and culture, intergroup relations, immigration and refugee studies, along with research methods and social statistics.

 How has the Canadian Museum for Human Rights evolved conceptually over time?
 And how does it compare to other museums dedicated to advancing social justice and human rights?

 In The Idea of a Human Rights Museum – the first independent book about the CMHR – Dr. Andrew Woolford and co-editors Prof. Karen Busby and Dr. Adam Muller present a collection of essays that address these questions and more.

-Woolford is a professor of sociology and criminology at the University of Manitoba and president of the International Association of Genocide Scholars.
+Woolford is a professor of sociology and criminology at the University of Manitoba and former president of the International Association of Genocide Scholars.